What are Tariffs? How Do Tariffs Work? How Will the New Trump Tariffs Affect Businesses In The US?

 Universal Baseline Tariff

-Trump has proposed implementing a universal tariff on all imported goods, potentially around 10%.
+Trump has proposed implementing a universal tariff on all imported goods, potentially at a rate of around 10%.
 The objective is to encourage companies to relocate production to the United States by making imports uniformly more expensive than domestically produced goods.
 This approach aims to stimulate domestic manufacturing and reduce reliance on foreign products.

-Another key proposal is to impose higher tariffs on countries accused of unfair trade practices, focusing on China.
+Another key proposal is to impose higher tariffs on countries accused of unfair trade practices, with a particular focus on China.
 The objective is to address issues such as intellectual property theft, forced technology transfers, and significant trade imbalances that disadvantage the United States.
 The administration aims to pressure them to change their trade practices by increasing import tariffs from these countries.
 This tariff may be as high as 60% and apply to roughly 85% of goods imported into the US from China.

 Renegotiation of Trade Agreements